 'Mitzi the Midget'

 Mitzi is a MG Midget Mk1 and was 'born' in 1963.
-This is the very rare disc braked model - no door handles or locks!
+This is the very rare disc braked model.
 She has only had two previous owners and has covered just over 40000 miles (documented).
 In 2007 she had a ground up restoration where every nut and bolt was stripped off.
-Sadly several panels were too badly rusted to be saved and were replaced with new - most notably the bonnet which was made on an 'English Wheel' proof that quality British craftsmanship is still alive and kicking!
+Sadly some panels were too badly rusted to be saved and were replaced with new - most notably the bonnet which was made on an 'English Wheel' proof that quality British craftsmanship is still alive and kicking!
 Notice that there are no door locks or exterior handles - the world was a gentler place then !!!
 She is no 'garage queen' or collectors investment - she is driven regularly and driven hard - that's what she was made for!!

 The car comes complete with custom made tonneau cover that fits around the roll bar struts, full soft top in as new condition and fits over the roll bar, side screens, bumpers, all over garage cover, trickle charger and various other spares.